Reading time: 8 min.

 Minoxidil combined with oral Vitamin D

-Administering oral Vitamin D alongside Minoxidil has been found to slightly improve its effect, especially in patients with female pattern hair loss.
-[14].
+Administering oral Vitamin D for hair alongside Minoxidil has been found to slightly improve its effect, especially in patients with female pattern hair loss.
+[13].

-What if Minoxidil and derma roller don’t work for your hair loss?
+What if Minoxidil and derma rolling doesn’t work for your hair loss?

-Not all kinds of hair loss can be successfully treated with Minoxidil and derma rolling.
-That is why understanding the reason your hair is falling out is very important.
+Not all kinds of hair loss can be successfully treated with microneedling and Minoxidil.
+That is why figuring out the reason your hair is falling out is very important.
+Book a consultation today with one of our dedicated specialists.
+They will run diagnostic trichology tests and get to the root of your alopecia.

-Using Minoxidil and Derma Roller Together for Enhanced Hair Growth, Wimpole Clinic
+Using Minoxidil and Derma Roller Together For Hair Growth, Wimpole Clinic

 Sources: